abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • October 2013

 In several suttas, the Buddha points to *cāga* as a quality that facilitates harmony. *Cāga* is an interesting word.
-It means *giving* or *sharing* and also *giving up*.
+It means giving or sharing and also giving up.
 It’s not only the quality of generosity, but also the ability to give up our fears, views, and opinions—things that end up creating moods and feelings of disharmony.